MarcL/marclittlemore.com/_posts/2016-09-29-finding-bugs-with-git-bisect.md

 git bisect bad 62c5fa0
 git bisect good da5e24d

-# Note: you can also move the bad and good SHAs to the
-# the start command and replace the above 3 commands with:
-git bisect start 62c5fa0 da5e24d

 # Run our gulp task which executes our
 # test suite for each bisected commit
 git bisect run gulp test